 If you don’t like the weather in Innsbruck, just wait a minute

-Mark Twain and Will Rogers have both been credited with the quote: “If you don’t like the weather in … insert US town, state, region…, just wait a minute”.
-I think this Alpine town would have surprised even these two weather-wise gentlemen.
+Many have been credited with the quote: “If you don’t like the weather in … insert town, region, country …, just wait a minute”.
+This Alpine town firmly belongs in that category.

-Posts will be forthcoming on my excellent post-TBU blog trip to Oetztal (courtesy of the Austrian Tourist Board), where Ötzi the Iceman walked 5 300 years ago.
+Posts will be forthcoming on my excellent post-TBU blog trip to Oetztal (courtesy of the Austrian National Tourist Office), where Ötzi the Iceman walked 5 300 years ago.
 Coincidentally, the Museum of Cultural History in Oslo is presently hosting an exhibition of this most famous of Neolithic men.

 Ever been in Tyrol?
 What’s your favourite Alpine city or village?